J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 LEEKS

-vegetable in Europe and the Mid-East, where their mild, sweet, onion-like flavor
+popular vegetable in Europe and the Mid-East, where their mild, sweet,

-spring.
-Sow seed in early spring in rows 1 foot apart, thinning to 4" apart
+the following spring.
+Sow seed in early spring in rows 1 foot apart, thinning to

-in the row.
-When plants are nearly mature, draw soil around the stalks to
+4" apart in the row.
+When plants are nearly mature, draw soil around the

 USDA Germination Standard: 60%.